 When you come to Colorado, you'll notice that your skin may seem drier than at home.
 The high altitude sun and low humidity are to blame.
 Be sure to bring lotion and lip balm for a more comfortable and itch free vacation.

 BLOCK THE SUN

 Along with the high altitude comes intense sun beams and those damaging UV rays.
-Be sure to use sunscreen lavishly and we recommend 30 SPF.
-Re-apply often.
+Be sure to use 30+ SPF sunscreen lavishly and reapply often.